erhardsc/video-optimization/README.md

 ## What this script does

-Deinterlace footage from a Camcorder and upscale it to a 1080p 4:3 format all videos in a folder.
+Deinterlace footage from an Immersion RC PowerPlay and upscale it to a 1080p 4:3 format for all videos in a folder.

 ## To get the script running